-Certificate of Higher Education (CertHE) in Common Law, a 1 year course is a University of London for students who do not meet the entry requirements to enroll on the University LLB Hons Programme but wish to pursue an internationally recognized legal qualification such as the University Of London – Bachelors of Law Programme.
-It is a standalone qualification in its own right, and also an entry route to the University of London LLB (Hons) Programme without any additional or further qualification.
+Certificate of Higher Education (CertHE) in Common Law is a 1 year course designed by the University of London for students who do not meet the entry requirements to enroll on the University LLB Hons Programme but wish to pursue an internationally recognized legal qualification such as the University Of London – Bachelors of Law Programme.
+It is a standalone qualification in its own right, and also acts as an entry route to the University of London LLB (Hons) Programme without any additional or further qualification.

-- The applicant must be normally be aged 18 years or older before 1st October in the year they register with Themis School of Law and
+- The applicant must normally be aged 18 years or older before 1st October in the year they register with Themis School of Law

 English Language requirements:-

-You need to demonstrate a good level of English Language skills to be admitted to the CertHE Programme.
-Themis School of Law accepts a range of English Language skills evidence, including proficiency test scores such as O-Level English Language Examination, IELTS & TOEFL.
+Applicants for the CertHE need to demonstrate a good level of English Language skills to be admitted to the Programme.
+Themis School of Law accepts a range of English Language proficiency evidence, including proficiency test scores such as O-Level English Language Examination, IELTS & TOEFL.
 However, if a student has successfully completed a different English Language Proficiency Qualification, you are encouraged to email us at email@example.com so a member of the Admissions Committee can guide you accordingly.

 For further information, you can contact the Academic Staff at Themis School of Law by emailing at firstname.lastname@example.org.